-- A. Are within or adjoining existing settlements, on a scale appropriate to the settlement; or - B. If in the open countryside and associated with a farm diversification scheme or an existing employment site, or a china clay restoration site, be of a scale proportionate to its surroundings; - C. No significant and adverse impact arises to nearby residents or other sensitive land uses from noise, traffic generation, odour or other nuisance associated with tourism activity; - D. The traffic impact is assessed as being acceptable within the local road network conditions - E. It improves local biodiversity through the creation of new habitat that contributes to a 10% biodiversity net gain (See Policy 11) - F. Is physically accessible to people with impaired mobility and other disabilities such as impaired sight or hearing; - G. Are socially inclusive, facilitating use by all sectors of the tourist and local community; - H. Achieves improvements to sustainability, for example by recycling waste, using renewable energy and sourcing produce and materials locally.
+- A. Are within or adjoining existing settlements, on a scale appropriate to the settlement and not expand inappropriately into open countryside or dominate nearby villages and settlements. - B. If in the open countryside and associated with a farm diversification scheme or an existing employment site, or a china clay restoration site, be of a scale and design proportionate to its surroundings, reflect the design and scale of existing buildings and respect landscape features;

+- C. No significant and adverse impact arises to nearby residents or other sensitive land uses from noise, traffic generation, odour or other nuisance associated with tourism activity; - D. The traffic impact is assessed as being acceptable within the local road network conditions - E. Demonstrate how they effectively take account of NDP policies having regard to Design and CEDPD Policy on Biodiversity Net Gain - F. Is physically accessible to people with impaired mobility and other disabilities such as impaired sight or hearing; - G. Are socially inclusive, facilitating use by all sectors of the tourist and local community; - H. Achieves improvements to sustainability, for example by recycling waste, using renewable energy and sourcing produce and materials locally. - I. Do not increase the vulnerability of visitors to local flood risks. - J. New tourism accommodation which is provided in a location or with a design that is unsuitable for full-time permanent occupation, shall be subject a planning obligation to guarantee holiday use.